livecode/livecode/docs/guides/LiveCode Builder Language Reference.md

  - Data type passes an MCDataRef
  - Array type passes an MCArrayRef
  - List type passes an MCProperListRef

- - Pointer type passes a void *
- - CBool type passes a bool (i.e. an int - pre-C99).
- - CInt type passes an int
- - CUInt type passes an unsigned int
- - CFloat type passes a float
- - CDouble type passes a double
+Finally, the Pointer type passes as void * to foreign handlers.
+If you want a pointer which can be null, then use optional Pointer - LCB will throw an error if there is an attempt to map from the null pointer value to a slot with a non-optional Pointer type.

 Modes map as follows: